Pat Mitchell: Career

 In 1992, Mitchell approached media entrepreneur Ted Turner about producing a documentary series on the history of women in America.
-The resulting 6-hour series, "A Century of Women," was broadcast in 1994 on Turner cable networks and received three Emmy award nominations.
-Turner convinced Mitchell to join Turner Broadcasting, and as president of Turner Original Productions and later the first president of CNN Productions, Mitchell produced hundreds of hours of documentaries and specials, many of which were awarded Emmys and Peabody Awards for Excellence and nominated for Academy Awards.
+The 6-hour series, A Century of Women, was broadcast in 1994 on Turner cable networks and received three Emmy award nominations.

 In 2000, Pat Mitchell left Turner Broadcasting when she was appointed the first woman president and CEO of PBS.
 Mitchell left PBS in 2006.
-After departing PBS, Mitchell was appointed the President and CEO of the Paley Center for Media, an American cultural institution in New York.
+After departing PBS, Mitchell was appointed the president and CEO of the Paley Center for Media, an American cultural institution in New York.

-In 2010, Mitchell launched TEDWomen, an annual three day conference under the umbrella of TED Talks.
+In 2010, Mitchell launched TEDWomen, an annual three-day conference under the umbrella of TED Talks.
 Mitchell became its editorial director, curator and host.
-The conference, described as being "about the power of women and girls to be creators and change-makers," has included speakers including former presidential candidate Hillary Clinton, ex-Facebook COO Sheryl Sandberg and former House Speaker Nancy Pelosi.
+The conference, described as being "about the power of women and girls to be creators and change-makers", had speakers including former presidential candidate Hillary Clinton, ex-Facebook COO Sheryl Sandberg and former House Speaker Nancy Pelosi.

-In 2022, Mitchell was one of the producers of the documentary, "Refuge," which followed a Syrian Kurd, a former Klansman, and a town of refugees in Clarkston, Georgia.
+In 2022, Mitchell was one of the producers of the documentary Refuge, which followed a Syrian Kurd, a former Klansman, and a town of refugees in Clarkston, Georgia.
 As of 2021, she was chair of the Sundance Institute and the Women's Media Center, and a trustee of the VDAY movement, the Skoll Foundation and the Acumen Fund.

-Mitchell also advises foundations and corporations on issues of women's empowerment and leadership development as well as media and governance.
-She has taught at the University of Georgia, Virginia Commonwealth University, and at Harvard University's John F. Kennedy School of Government.